yingCMU/tensor_flow/nn_cnn/study-notes/CNN.md

 What's important here is that we are grouping together adjacent pixels and treating them as a collective.
 In a normal, non-convolutional neural network, we would have ignored this adjacency.
 In a normal network, we would have connected every pixel in the input image to a neuron in the next layer.
 In doing so, we would not have taken advantage of the fact that pixels in an image are close together for a reason and have special meaning.By taking advantage of this local structure, our CNN learns to classify local patterns, like shapes and objects, in an image.
+## bias - variance
+The bias–variance dilemma or problem is the conflict in trying to simultaneously minimize these two sources of error that prevent supervised learning algorithms from generalizing beyond their training set:[citation needed]

+The bias is an error from erroneous assumptions in the learning algorithm.
+High bias can cause an algorithm to miss the relevant relations between features and target outputs (underfitting).
+The variance is an error from sensitivity to small fluctuations in the training set.
+High variance can cause an algorithm to model the random noise in the training data, rather than the intended outputs (overfitting).
 ## Filter Depth
 It's common to have more than one filter.
 Different filters pick up different qualities of a patch.
 For example, one filter might look for a particular color, while another might look for a kind of object of a specific shape.
 The amount of filters in a convolutional layer is called the filter depth.
 ## How many neurons does each patch connect to?